Nachtzuster/wakeuplight/README.md

     - cycle through 3 light intensities
     - startup as an AP and WifiManager when held down at power-up
 - NeoPixel or PWM as a light source, PWM can be inverted or non-inverted
-- Plays mp3 file repeatedly when the alarm is active
+- Plays mp3 file repeatedly when the alarm is active (Adafruit or Sparkfun MAX98357)

 ## UI
 <img src="docs/ui.png" width="33%" height="33%">